AMWA-TV/is-device-configuration/docs/Backup & restore.md

 - Timestamp
 - Whether its a full device model backup or a subset

 A `compatible revision` is a change of `device revision` such that all of the `backup data set` taken before the revision can be successfully validated by the modified device.
+If the `backup data set` can not be successfully validated it is said to be an `incompatible revision`.